Teycir/Chuckle/README.md

 A: Press H to open History, Ctrl+Z to undo changes, and Esc to close overlays.

 **Q: Can I create multiple meme variants?**
 A: Yes!
-Use the Batch Generate feature to create 1-3 variants per text.
-Great for finding the perfect meme.
+Click the 🎲 button on any meme to instantly regenerate with a different template.
+You can also use the Batch Generate feature to create 1-3 variants at once.

 ### Tips for Best Memes